On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method: The Markov Chain Monte Carlo Method

-Samples are collected in step 3 after the simulation has reached the statistically steady state, that is, after an initial transitional period.
+Samples are collected in step 3 after the simulation has reached the statistical steady state, that is, after an initial transitional period.
 The quantities of interest are estimated from samples collected every $d$ cycles.